jasonmerecki/blog/useepoch/trucks-bend-time-and-space.md

 Even [Microsoft's own documentation](https://docs.microsoft.com/en-us/dotnet/standard/datetime/choosing-between-datetime) suggests that the datetimeoffset should be the default choice.

+Please, developers, do not use datetime.
+I understand datetimeoffset is sometimes harder to use and read, but it avoids bugs which are very difficult to solve

-## Opinion 2: Do not use 'standard' to describe the zone!
+## Opinion 2: Do not use 'standard' to describe the Time Zone!

 ## Helpful Links